AlfrescoLabs/technical-validation/README.md

 -------------------------
 alfresco-technical-validation.core/validate
-([source binaries neo4j-url] [source binaries neo4j-url status-fn] [indexes status-fn]) Validates the given source and binaries. nil
+([source binaries neo4j-url] [source binaries neo4j-url status-fn] [indexes status-fn]) Validates the given source and binaries, using the neo4j database as a working area.
+  The result is a list of maps, with each map representing the result of validating a single criteria. nil
 ```
+Please note that during the beta period the data structure returned by this function is subject to change from version
+to version.

 As of v0.4.0, preliminary Java access has been added to the tool - please see
 [this worked example](https://github.com/AlfrescoLabs/technical-validation-java-example) for details.